 You see, just before adding the rum, a cocktail muddler (or in our case, the end of a wooden spoon) is used to bash the mint and lime together.
-This helps to release oils from the mint, making sure that your mojito cocktail is full of flavor.
+This helps to release oils from the fresh mint, making sure that your cocktail is full of flavor.
+Enjoy!

 - 2 tablespoons (1 ounce) freshly squeezed lime juice

 - 2 teaspoons sugar